syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specify the activeSuffixIcon to toggle button to achieve custom theme.
+Specify the icon in active state to the toggle button and it will be aligned from right margin of the button.

+N>  This is applicable for the content type&rsquo;s imageonly, textandimage, imagetextimage and imageboth.

 #### Default Value